finalfreq/Portfolio-rails/README.md

 rails s
 ```

 You should then be able to open on localhost:3000.
-You must register with site to use it.
-Devise is used for all user authentication and cancancan is used for authorization.
-To create an admin it must be done through the back-end at this time.
-Once you are registered you can click on category to add new skills and then from the skills page add projects around those skills.
+Click on the categories tab in the nav bar, on categories page you can add a category.
+After adding a category you can then go the category individual page and then add a project to the category.
+Authentication is set up using devise and authorization is through CanCanCan.
+In order to become Admin can only be done on the back end.

 ### Bug reports